 3. Have the types of qualifying health insurance changed since 2013?

-All insurance that was qualified in 2013 will be qualified for 2016.
+All insurance that was qualified in 2013 will be qualified after December 31, 2015.
 In addition, an old rule limiting qualifying individual health coverage to coverage obtained prior to leaving your job was eliminated.